MarkDing/pycp210x/README.md

 Load a shared library into the process and return it.
 This method always returns a new instance of the library

 ## Call function inside dll
-Some function contains pointer parameters.
-Like this one.
+Some functions contain pointer parameters.
+Like this one:

 ```C
 CP210x_STATUS CP210x_GetNumDevices( LPDWORD NumDevices )
 ```

-Pythonctypes exports the byref() function which is used to pass parameters by reference.
+Python ctypes exports the byref() function which is used to pass parameters by reference.
 Here is the example:

 ```python